 Since SAP is arguing that the audit findings and audit reports were self-serving or unsubstantiated, then it must produce Mr. Waldbaum’s laptop computer into evidence for full disclosure to get to the bottom of the truth in this matter.

 Mr. Waldbaum has an excellent point.
-SAP is accusing Mr. Waldbaum of misbehaving and in bringing false claims against SAP, but at the same time claiming attorney-client privilege on the information contained in Mr. Waldbaum’s laptop, which is the overall audit documents.
+SAP is accusing Mr. Waldbaum of misbehaving and bringing false claims against SAP but simultaneously claiming attorney-client privilege on the information contained in Mr. Waldbaum’s laptop, which is the overall audit documents.
 If SAP’s accusations against Mr. Waldbaum are correct, then they should have no issue allowing this information compiled by Mr. Waldbaum into the public domain.

 SAP has stated that the claims made by Teradata are also without merit.